Rainman Technology Pty Ltd

 The triangular socket on the compatibility box is to be connected to the matching Duetsch plug on the control panel.

-All 12VDC control panels will include a relay with a triangular socket on one end and red battery cables on the other.
+All DC Electric control panels will include a relay with a triangular socket on one end and red battery cables on the other.
 Connect the socket to the matching Duetsch plug on the control panel.
-Connect the red cables in line with one battery wire of the 12VDC PSU.
+Connect the red cables in line with one battery wire of the DC electric PSU.

 The relay can be physically mounted anywhere that is convenient.
-On a naked configuration, we recommend that be in the motor cowling.
+On a modular configuration, we recommend that be in the motor cowling.

-The red and black wires on the Duetsch plug should be connected to a 12-24VDC power source.
+The red and black wires on the Duetsch plug should be connected to a 12-24VDC battery source.
 This provides power for the control panel.
+Using a DC power source that is not directly from a battery may add slight noise and interfere with accuracy of the sensitive salinity sensor.

 Autoflush Option